canonical/k8s-snap/docs/src/snap/tutorial/add-remove-nodes.md

 Canonical Kubernetes allows you to create two types of nodes: control plane and worker nodes.
 In this example, we're creating a worker node.

-Create the token for the worker node to join the cluster.
+Generate the token required for the worker node to join the cluster by executing the following command on the control-plane node:

 ```
 sudo k8s get-join-token worker --worker